Quinoa "Oatmeal" Cookies

 Nutritional information per cookie: Calories 50, Fat 1.5g, Sodium 90mg , Carbs 9g, Fiber 1g, Protein 1g, Iron 2% of RDA.

-Recipe courtesy of Kim Wirth, RN, BSN.
+Recipe adapted from Kim Wirth, RN, BSN.
 Kim is a pediatric nurse at Dell Children’s Medical Center of Central Texas, lives with her husband near Austin, Texas.
-In addition to being a mother of three, she is also co-owner of World Wise Grains, makers of gluten-free Arzu.

 makes: 3 dozen cookies